5 Lakes To Build On In The Kawarthas 5 Lakes To Build On In The Kawarthas

 Do you want the appeal of lakefront cottage living, but easy access to community activities?
 Surrounding Sturgeon Lake you have a collection of vibrant communities, including Fenelon Falls, Sturgeon Point, Bobcaygeon, and Lindsay.
 With these close-knit communities nearby, you get amenities like independent movie theatres, antique stores, and a whole lot of history.

-Want to step into a dedicated ice cream shop with the widest range of the flavours of the most delicious ice cream of your life?
+Want to step into a dedicated ice cream shop with the widest range of flavours of the most delicious ice cream of your life?
 You can get that in these communities.
 Do you want to see some historical architecture?
 Try walking down the main street in Lindsay.

 Kawartha-Cottages